Compare triazolam vs. Sonata

 - People who take Halcion (triazolam) can have more anxiety during the day.

-- Not typically used for long-term treatment since it can be habit-forming.
+- Not typically used for long-term treatment because it can be habit-forming and hasn't been shown to be effective for chronic insomnia.

 - Doesn't last as long in the body as other sleep medicines, so it's not as good at helping you stay asleep.